 Japan to start building world's biggest offshore wind farm this summer

+The project is also part of the prefecture’s plan to become completely energy self-sufficient by 2040, using only renewable sources.
 The Fukushima wind farm will produce double the amount of energy of the Greater Gabbard array, currently the world’s biggest, off the coast of Suffolk in the United Kingdom, which generates 504 megawatts from its 140 turbines.
 Although the title of biggest will soon pass to the London Array in the Thames Estuary, where 175 turbines will produce 630 megawatts of power when it becomes operational later this year.Scientists and researchers believe Japan’s wind capacity could reach 7.6 gigawatts over the next three years.